Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 ### Features left to implement
 * I would like to expand this quiz to several quizzes.
 Each one with facts about another country.
 One homepage where the user can create a username which can be used to save scores for all quizzes available.
 Continuing with a dropdown menu where the user can choose the different country quizzes.
 *  I would like to add a database so highscores can be saved from people all over the world.
+* I would like to add more questions with more different kinds of content like images.
+Unfortunately I ran out of time before the submission date so I will leave this for later.
 ---
 ## Testing
 * I tested playing this game in the browsers: Chrome, Microsoft Edge.